 Canvas has a built-in quiz/exam module with automatic grading that can be seamlessly integrated into any course.
 The quizzes can be constructed in Canvas, and can contain a mixture of a variety of different style questions including true/false, multiple-choice, and calculation-based questions.
 ITS offers training on how to use this and other features in Canvas.
 While there is some built in ability to randomize or generate multiple versions of a single question or quiz (i.e., each student receiving a unique version of the quiz), there are some constraints in Canvas.

-The College of Engineering has been working to develop a tool—MiQuizMaker—to make it easier for faculty members to generate and randomize the types of questions described above for eventual loading into Canvas.
-This tool will allow faculty members to create a unique quiz or exam for every student in their class for each assessment topic.
+MiQuizMaker is a tool collaboratively developed by Associate Dean for Undergraduate Education, CAEN, CRLT-Engin, and Mosaic here at Michigan Engineering.
+MiQuizMaker is a web-based tool for faculty members and instructors to generate and randomize quiz questions for eventual loading into Canvas.
+This tool allows faculty members to create a unique quiz or exam for every student in their class for each assessment topic.
 Once loaded into Canvas, the quiz or exam can be taken multiple times by the students, and they can receive immediate feedback on their performance.
-Also, as each quiz or exam is unique to each student and distinct attempt by each student, the motivation and ability to cheat is severely reduced.
-The tool will be available early in the fall.
+Also, as each quiz or exam is unique to each student for each attempt, the motivation and ability to cheat is severely reduced.

 The University of Illinois created an online problem-driven learning system for creating homework and tests.
 PrairieLearn, allows for instructors to write multiple versions of questions programmatically assessing students using a variety of types of questions including symbolic algebra, graphical drawings, and code.
 To get access to PrairieLearn, visit PrairieLearn.org and under the “Are you an instructor?” prompt, click “Request course” and use your U-M Google account to log in.